ravindasenarath/aws-saa/README.md

 ### Lambda in VPC
   - Lambda launched in AWS own VPC so cannot access resources in private VPC
   - Define VPC id and subnet and security groups
+  - By default Lambda functions operate on a AWS-owned VPC and has access to any public IP or public AWS API
+  - If VPC enabled need to route through a NAT gateway in a public subnet

 ### DynamoDB
   - Fully manged, highly available, Multi AZ